And Winnie the Pooh sleepwear. Way to grind it in about her innocence, there, Jim...

 Thomas claims that the Mafia "kiss of death" custom depicted in The Godfather was originally inspired by Lord Raith, who could make it literal.

 Buffy the Vampire Slayer: Harry tells Inari to "make like Buffy" when they're surrounded by Black Court vampire lackeys.
+The narration Lampshades how it's not so easy in real life when staking the blampires in hand-to-hand proves impossible.

 Sliding on tiles, Harry muses that his boots were made for walking, paraphrasing Nancy Sinatra's signature pop single.